Hajj and Umrah in 2018

 - Tell your health care professional which countries you have visited.

-- Also tell your health care provider if you have been in a healthcare facility while in Saudi Arabia and if you have had close contact with animals such as camels.
+- Also tell your health care professional if you have been in a healthcare facility while in Saudi Arabia and if you have had close contact with animals such as camels.

 If you notice these symptoms during the flight, tell the flight attendant before you land, or the border services officer as you enter the country.
 They will notify a quarantine officer who can assess your symptoms.